Want to run your own summer drama program? Learn how to run a 1-week summer drama camp and all the questions around it.

 Here’s my basic formula, and I have teachers that vary this around, but, it’ll get you in the ballpark of where you need to be.
 Please keep in mind this class outline is all based around the Playing With Plays scripts that are designed to be 15-25 minute shows with adjustable cast sizes. (from 6-20+ kids.
 Very flexible!)

 We base this on a 1-week summer drama camp that is 3-hours daily.
 We meet Monday morning and perform Friday at the end of class.
 How many kids you want depends on how you manage kids and if you have any assistance.
-Here’s a link to a basic week schedule that I use as a reference.
+Here’s a link to the Director’s Toolbox where I have many of the forms that I reference the in presentation.
 However, the basic key details are below:

 - Day 1: We meet, do name games, do a read-through of the play, and, of course, our unique and crazy auditions! (give me your best death!)